amrutakamat16/amrutakamat16.github.io/_posts/2017-02-18-sample-link-post.md

 ---
 2017-04-20

+<b>GOAL:</b>

+The goal of this week was to seperate out an abstract and concrete DAG.
+The concrete being the one which has all the information required for scheduling the experiment.
+The main goal is to keep all details required for scheduling within the DAG node.

+<b> APPROACHES: </b>

 The below diagram shows the concrete version of DAG in the graph database.
 The graph database will initially have an abstract DAG which will be fetched and converted to a concrete DAG.
 The concrete version of the DAG will be used to submit the experiments.